 The fellowship competition is open to graduate students of any citizenship enrolled at Berkeley whose research focuses primarily or comparatively on Canada.
 The applicant should demonstrate the potential for excellent scholarship and describe a project which will contribute to knowledge about Canada and/or the Canadian-U.S. relationship.
 Funds are intended for direct travel and research costs.
 Maintenance and/or tuition costs may be considered under rare circumstances, and only in the final stage of the student’s dissertation writing.

-Several fellowships per year are typically awarded, in the range of $5,000 – 10,000.
+Several fellowships per year are typically awarded, with an average award of $5,000.
 Smaller awards are also available for summer research.
 Fellowships may be awarded for more than one year but a new application is required each year.
 Students are required to submit a brief report of progress made under the grant.
 Students who have received Hildebrand support in the past may reapply for travel and research funds.
 Hildebrand fellows are expected to participate in the interdisciplinary activities of the Program, including our Canadian Studies luncheon talks and other events on a wide range of topics.
 (See the Canadian Studies program online calendar).
 Fellowship recipients are expected to share their work at a Canadian Studies luncheon colloquium after completing their research.

 In the rare event that a Hildebrand Fellowship is awarded as a stipend, the Program caps funding from all sources at the university’s estimated graduate student budget, approximately $41,870 in 2019-20.
 (See UC Berkeley Financial Aid: Cost of Attendance.)
 Awards specifically earmarked for tuition, travel and research expenses do not count toward this cap.